Professor Adrian J Wright BSc, PhD, CChem, FRSC, SFHEA

 Biography

 Adrian Wright obtained his PhD in Chemistry from the University of Birmingham in 1995 and then moved to the University of Cambridge to study phosphate framework materials.
-He returned to the University of Birmingham in 1999 to take up a lectureship in materials chemistry and was promoted to Senior Lecturer in 2008.
+He returned to the University of Birmingham in 1999 to take up a lectureship in materials chemistry and was promoted to Professor in 2024.

-Adrian’s research concerns the synthesis and structural characterisation of novel inorganic materials, especially the development of synthetic methodologies to produce unusual structures and thereby improve the understanding of structure-property relationships, particularly in the areas of biomaterials, magnetic materials and inorganic host materials.
-A strong component of his research concerns the study of condensed phosphate materials.
+Adrian’s research focus is on the synthesis and structural characterisation of novel inorganic materials, particularly in the areas of biomaterials, magnetic materials and inorganic host materials.

 Teaching